gecko0307/dagon-demo/README.md

 `dub build --config=win32`

+To get the best performance, you can do an optimized build:

+`dub build --build=release-nobounds`

+We recommend using LDC compiler.

 Controls
 --------
 LMB enables mouse look, WASD keys are used to move and strafe, spacebar - to jump.